vliu15/mml-robustness/README.md

 - [Multi-Task Learning](#multi-task-learning)

 ## Single-Task Learning (STL)
 Currently we only experiment with ResNet-50 on the CelebA dataset with a couple group-robustness methods in addition to the standard Empirical Risk Minimization (ERM) optimization of neural networks.
+We can use either a standard ResNet-50 pretrained on ImageNet or a CLIP trained ResNet-50.
 We use the `hydra-core` package for  general command-line control of hyperparameters.

 ### Empirical Risk Minimization
 Run